akashacms/akashacms-website/documents/install.html.md

     C:\..> akashacms init akashacms-example
     C:\..> cd akashacms-example
     C:\..> akashacms build
-    C:\..> akashacms serve
+    C:\..> akashacms preview

-Then visit [http://localhost:8080](http://localhost:8080).
+Then visit [http://localhost:6080](http://localhost:6080).
 This worked for me in a Windows XP image running in Virtual Box.

 Taking a tour of akashacms-example
 ==================================